theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/tables-and-views/create-a-table-service.md

 ---
-title: Creating a Table Service
+title: Create a Table Service
 description: How to create a service to extract data from an SAP Table and View
 ---